 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

-As a visitor, when it comes to finding the hippest and most happening venues, it’s definitely not what you know but who you know that counts.
-Having a local show you around is invaluable, and that’s exactly what you get with local walking tour operator Two Feet & a Heartbeat.
-Their popular Perth small bar tour takes in a selection of three of the city’s most innovative venues, with finger food included at bars one and three, and a drink on the house at the second.
+As a visitor, seeking out the hippest and most happening venues in any unfamiliar destination is not about what you know, but who you know.
+Having a local to show you around is invaluable, and that’s exactly what you get on a Perth small bar tour with walking tour operator Two Feet & a Heartbeat.
+I meet tour guide Rusty and the rest of our group at Perth Town Hall, and we head off to explore.
+The tour takes in three of the city’s most innovative venues, with included finger food served at bars one and three and a house drink at the second.

-After about 45 minutes we take our leave and head back up to the Hay Street Mall and down through whimsical London Court to the big end of town on St Georges Terrace.
+Without giving the whole game away, I will just mention my two favourite venues.
+We head along the Hay Street Mall and down through whimsical London Court to the big end of town on St Georges Terrace.
 It’s currently the Winter Arts Season and there are several public art installations to stop and admire along the way.
 Our ultimate destination is Howard Street and a very cool basement bar known as Andaluz Bar & Tapas.

-Adam travelled as a guest of Two Feet & a Heartbeat.
+The writer travelled as a guest of Two Feet & a Heartbeat.

 Additional images: Bigstock

-Adam Ford is editor of The Big Bus tour and travel guide and a Melbourne-based travel TV presenter, writer, blogger and photographer.
-Adam has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
-He worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
+Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
+He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
+Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.